SynBioDex/pySBOL/docs/getting_started.rst

     cas9 = ComponentDefinition("Cas9", BIOPAX_PROTEIN)
 .. end

 Notice the type is specified using a predefined constant.
 The ``ComponentDefinition.types`` property is one of many SBOL properties that use standard ontology terms as property values.
 The ``ComponentDefinition.types`` property uses the Sequence Ontology to be specific.
-Many commonly used ontological terms are provided by libSBOL as predefined constants in the `constants.h <https://github.com/SynBioDex/libSBOL/blob/develop/source/constants.h>`_ header.
+Many commonly used ontological terms are built-in to pySBOL as predefined constants..
 See the help page for the `sbol.ComponentDefinition <https://pysbol2.readthedocs.io/en/latest/API.html#sbol.libsbol.ComponentDefinition>`_ class or other specific class to find a table that lists the available terms.

 ----------------------------
 Adding Objects to a Document